 Lessons Learned vs Retrospective (The Differences)

-As a startup that develops software for team development and retrospectives, we are often confronted with interesting definitions of retrospectives – for example ”Aren't reviews and retrospectives the same thing?”.
+As a startup developing software for team development and retrospectives, we are often confronted with interesting definitions of retrospectives – for example "Aren't reviews and retrospectives the same thing?”.
 Ehm no.

-A legitimate question is whether lessons learned workshops are synonymous with retrospectives.
-The answer here is a bit more difficult.
+A legitimate question, in turn, is that of "Lessons learned workshops" and whether these are synonymous with retrospectives.
+Here the answer is already somewhat more difficult.

 Lessons Learned vs. Retrospective